European Grey Sedge

 Planting & Growing

 European Grey Sedge will grow to be about 24 inches tall at maturity, with a spread of 24 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
+As an evegreen perennial, this plant will typically keep its form and foliage year-round.

 This plant performs well in both full sun and full shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 Consider applying a thick mulch around the root zone in both summer and winter to conserve soil moisture and protect it in exposed locations or colder microclimates.
 This species is not originally from North America.
 It can be propagated by division.